thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 'Hello ' + 'world!';  // 'Hello world!'
 ```

 Notice that the meaning of the `+` operator depends on the data types of the operands.
-Be careful when you combine different meanings of `+` in the same expression.
-JavaScript will attempt to guess the meaning, but won't always be correct.
-This is because JavaScript adheres to arithmetic's **order of operations**.
+Be careful when you combine different meanings of `+` in the same expression because JavaScript adheres to arithmetic's **order of operations**.

 ```javascript
 'The sum of ' + 5 + ' and ' + 7 + ' is ' + 5 + 7;